HwWobbe/DefinitiveData-DeltaAlerts/README.md

 <hr>

-- craft a new file that can be used as a print test
+- the Tasks file served as an adequate Print test
+  - craft a prettyLink to it trom from here
-  - idName?
+    - ...

 - "expectations to satisfy for dependents" ranks higher than my "new Initiatives"
   - consider Trusted Commitments